-Washington County is currently making safety and capacity improvements for Tualatin Sherwood Road, which includes street widening, access management, Intelligent Transportation Systems (ITS), and off-corridor circulation.
-The street widening and access management elements are being addressed as part of the MSTIP 3d Tualatin Sherwood Road (Adams to Borchers) project, which is currently in design.
+Washington County is currently making safety and capacity improvements to Tualatin-Sherwood and Roy Rogers Road, which includes roadway widening, access management, Intelligent Transportation Systems (ITS), and off-corridor circulation improvements.
+The roadway widening and access management elements are being addressed as part of the Major Streets Transportation Improvement Program (MSTIP 3d) Tualatin Sherwood Road (Adams to Borchers) project, which is currently in design.
 The ITS element will be evaluated over the next year as the County implements improved traffic signal timing along Tualatin-Sherwood Road from Teton Avenue to OR 99W and along OR 99W from the Home Depot intersection to Sunset Boulevard with the possibility of using adaptive signal timing.
+The purpose of this TSP amendment is to address the off corridor circulation element of the County's overall strategy for making safety and capacity improvements for Tualatin Sherwood Road.